BECOMING A MEMBER

 - Give a personal testimony during their New Members Class

-Our next New Members’ class will be offered on APR 23, 30 and MAY 7 from 12:30 – 4:00 PM.
+Our next New Members class will be offered on Sunday afternoons this winter.
 Lunch and childcare will be provided.
 If you are interested in attending, learn more and register below.

 Why does Park Street Church have membership if it is not called for in the Bible?